 “Today’s report is the outcome of these investigations that uncovered several issues,” stated NTSB Chairman Christopher Hart, “some of which are systemic, that consumers cannot address on their own.
 The current system for tire registration and recalls has proven ineffective.”

 The NTSB has found that as many as 500 car accident fatalities each year are directly related to tire failure, which includes tire blowouts, punctured tires, and tires with worn-out treads.

 The big issue is that tire sellers and manufacturers are unable to contact some drivers and inform them of a recall because those drivers did not register their tires with the manufacturer or the independent tire seller.

 In fact, most drivers are not aware that they have to register every tire they purchase so that – in the event of a recall – the seller has their contact information.

 As a result, the lack of communication often means that owners of vehicles under a tire recall have no idea that they are driving on a defective tire that could fail at any time and cause a car accident.

 From 2009 to 2013, there was an estimated three million tire recalls in the U.S, but a staggering 44 percent of those tires were never exchanged for new tires.

 Who’s At Fault?

 It is not simply a lack of communication from tire seller to driver that is causing the problem.
-Another complication is that the government does not require independent tire sellers to register what are known as ‘replacement tires’, which are tires that are not the original tires that came with a vehicle.
+Another complication is that the government does not require independent tire sellers to register what are known as “replacement tires,” which are tires that are not the original tires that came with a vehicle.

-Replacement tires which do not come from a major manufacturer may not be made to the same quality standards as original tires, but they are less expensive which is often why they are popular.
+Replacement tires that do not come from a major manufacturer may not be made to the same quality standards as original tires, but they are less expensive which is often why they are popular.